schr0841/cnn_project/README.md

 Pre-training is a powerful technique, especially in scenarios where data is scarce or where training a model from scratch would be impractical due to resource constraints.

-In our specific code, we use models that are pre-trained on the EfficientNetB3, ResNet50 and InceptionV3 datasets.
+In our specific case, we use models that are pre-trained on the EfficientNetB3, ResNet50 and InceptionV3 datasets.
 The InceptionV3 model is trained to classify 1000 different images in a wide range of categories, so that may be why the accuracy suffers, but the ResNet50 model also does this and has good accuracy for us.
+We need some further investigation as to why there are differences in these models.

-## Ensemble models
+## Ensemble models: General Overview

 Ensemble learning uses multiple machine learning models to try to make better predictions on a dataset.
 An ensemble model works by training different models on a dataset and having each model make predictions individually.
 The predictions of these models are then combined in the ensemble model to make a final prediction.